-Significant EPU scope, schedule, and budget changes required contract renegotiations to reflect new project scope, reducing contract costs by FPL made additional revision to its scheduled submission of St. Lucie Unit 2 License Amendment Request from first quarter 2010 to year end 2010 due to plant technical issues, and could incur FPL in additional costs to submit and support the License Amendment Requests.
+Significant EPU scope, schedule, and budget changes required contract renegotiations to reflect new project scope, reducing contract costs by Example.
+FPL made additional revision to its scheduled submission of St. Lucie Unit 2 License Amendment Request from first quarter 2010 to year end 2010 due to plant technical issues, and could incur Example in additional costs to submit and support the License Amendment Requests.

-FPL also initiated a third party assessment and budget estimate by High Bridge Associates, Inc. (High Bridge), costing sector for Turkey Point Unit 3 to validate necessary work scope, detailed modification estimates, implementation strategies, and provide a close range of costs.
+FPL also initiated a third party assessment and budget estimate by High Bridge Associates, Inc. (High Bridge), costing control for Turkey Point Unit 3 to validate necessary work scope, detailed modification estimates, implementation strategies, and provide a close range of costs.

-Based on the events and developments described above, FPSC audit staff concludes that EPU management Therefore, FPSC audit staff recommends the Commission closely examine associated project costs in a future proceeding.
+Based on the events and developments described above, FPSC audit staff concludes that EPU management was replaced in part due to performance issues.
+Therefore, FPSC audit staff recommends the Commission closely examine associated project costs in a future proceeding.